 Banana Cabana is the new pool bar at Caribbean Beach.
 And guys, this place is just gorgeous.
 With bright colors, fun furniture, an open-air setting, and a view of Barefoot Bay and Aruba in the distance.
 It really feels like a little island hideaway!
 Serving an array of delicious and tropically inspired drinks.
 You can also find a few quick bites here as well including crab cakes and jerk chicken wings.
 This is such a lovely upgrade to Caribbean Beach and we feel it really elevated the space.

 We love Sebastian’s Bistro, which is Caribbean Beach’s newer table service restaurant.
 Offering family-style dining at very budget-friendly Disney Dining prices, we think this is one of the most underrated restaurants at Walt Disney World.
 And it’s usually pretty easy to get a last minute dining reservation here!
 You can see our review for Sebastian’s Bistro here.
 Spoiler Alert!
 We loved it and recommend it for a fun, unique meal in a beautiful, beachy setting.

 Caribbean Beach Resort Activities

-Disney Movies on the Lawn
+Disney Movies Under the Stars